 Adolescent Mental Health

-The Office of Adolescent Health provides information on a range of topics including mental health.
+The Office of Population Affairs website provides information on a range of topics including mental health.
 You can review national level data as well as state specific information.
 In addition there is information on mental health disorders, access to care, and positive mental health and resilience.

 Child Health USA

 Child Health USA is the Health Resources and Services Administration's annual report on the health status and service needs of America's children.
 The book is a compilation of secondary data for many health status indicators, and provides both graphical and textual summaries of data and addresses long-term trends.
 The site provides information on a range of indicators, including mental health.

 This Centers for Disease Control and Prevention website provides information on mental health targeted at youth adolescent and school health.
 The site includes information from the Youth Risk Behavior Survey data and school policies and programs to support youth mental health.